Guide to Transferring a Property Title in Pennsylvania

 Working with a title company helps confirm the chain of ownership.
 Title insurance protects the new owner from financial losses caused by legal problems arising after the transfer.
 Skipping these protections may create long-term financial consequences for the new owner.

 Transferring property involves several important legal requirements, and a simple mistake can delay the transfer or create future legal disputes.
-At Stoner Law Offices, LLC, our Pennsylvania real estate attorneys will diligently handle each step from start to finish so you do not need to worry about missing a filing deadline or overlooking a required legal document.
+At Stoner Law Offices, our Pennsylvania real estate attorneys handle each step from start to finish so you do not need to worry about missing a filing deadline or overlooking a required legal document.

-Accurate documentation protects ownership rights.
 We prepare and review the property deed to make sure the information is correct, including the names of the parties, the legal description of the property, and the reason for the transfer.
 We confirm that the deed type matches your situation and that the transaction satisfies the legal requirements needed for recording.

 If the transfer involves a title search or title insurance, we coordinate directly with the title company so the process moves forward without interruption.
 This step helps identify issues like liens, unpaid taxes, or unresolved legal claims that could affect the new owner in the future.

-Whether you are selling property, transferring property between family members, or transferring property after a death, we provide guidance that is practical and adapted to your needs.
-You can contact us for assistance that prioritizes accuracy, efficiency, and peace of mind throughout the transfer process.
-To schedule your free consultation, call us at (412) 515-0939 or contact us online.
+Whether you are selling property, transferring property between family members, or completing a deed transfer after a death, we provide guidance that is practical and adapted to your needs.
+Our Pittsburgh real estate attorneys and Philadelphia real estate lawyers are ready to assist with deed transfers throughout Pennsylvania.